esaruoho/paketti-manual/README.md

 # Support

 You can
 - Join my [Patreon](http://patreon.com/esaruoho) as a monthly supporter.
 This adds up and would help me.
-There are different level tiers from 3€ to 10€ to 300€.
+There are different level tiers from 3€ to 7€ to 10€ to 20€ to 50€ to 100€ to 300€.
 - Sponsor me on GitHub at [GitHub Sponsors](https://github.com/sponsors/esaruoho).
 - Send me a donation via [PayPal](http://paypal.me/esaruoho).
 - Send me a one-time donation / or a monthly donation, via [Ko-Fi](https://ko-fi.com/esaruoho).